List of Mad Men characters: Freddy Rumsen

 In the Season 4 episode "Christmas Comes But Once a Year", a 16-months sober Freddy returns to work for SCDP on a freelance basis.
 He has left J. Walter Thompson and brings with him Pond's Cold Cream, a $2 million account that he has secured thanks to a fellow AA member being in charge of the account.
 His only condition for coming back is that Pete not be allowed near the account.
 Freddy's newfound sobriety and his status as a sponsor in Alcoholics Anonymous puts him at odds with his coworkers' penchant for heavy drinking.
 He also clashes with Peggy over his old-fashioned ideals and strategies for marketing to women.
 Peggy harshly confronts him about how he needs to adapt to the times but the two make amends.

 In Season 5, Freddy, recognizing that Peggy cannot rise any further within the company, discreetly begins making job inquiries for her, as his freelance work allows him to interact with many of the advertising agencies on Madison Avenue.
 This leads Peggy to meet with Ted Chaough.

-In Season 7, Freddy is still freelancing for the now-Sterling Cooper & Partners (SC&P), and serving as a conduit for Don's ideas, while Don is under suspension from the firm.
+In Season 7, Freddy is still freelancing for Sterling Cooper & Partners (SC&P), and serving as a conduit for Don's ideas, while Don is under suspension from the firm.
 In "The Monolith," Freddy smuggles a drunk Don out of the office before anyone notices that Don is violating the rules of his return.
 Freddy lectures Don about putting his job at risk and asks if he wants to end up as a permanent freelancer like Freddy.
-He tells Don to earn his way back into SC&P's good graces, telling him, "Do the work, Don."
+He tells Don to earn his way back into SC&P's good graces, telling him, "Do the work, Don".